PaulRudin/stbotolphs/docs/deploy.md

   automated - on AWS this can be done via annotations on the service, but it seems that Google don't have an equivalent.

-* Once flux is running add its ssh key as a deploy key to the github project.
-You can see the key with `fluxctl --k8s-fwd-ns=flux identity`
+* There are two versions of flux running, for the staging config and one for the default.
+Once they're running add their deploy keys via the github ui project.
+You can see the keys with `fluxctl --k8s-fwd-ns=flux identity` and `fluxctl --k8s-fwd-ns=flux-staging identity`

-* Make a staging branch based on master, touch a dummy file and push it.
-This is because the staging deployment monitors this branch for changes in order to deploy.
-We could use master, but then we'd have to pollute it with pre-release tags.

-* Once the staging flux is running add its deploy key too:
-  `fluxctl --k8s-fwd-ns=flux-staging identity`